Resource Associates @ grantwriters.net

-What follows are the various activities that go into grant writing but they are not as hard as people might have led you to believe and they do not have to be complete in order to get started on writing and submitting grants.
+What follows are the various activities going into grant writing but they are not as hard as people might have led you to believe and they do not have to be complete in order to get started on writing and submitting grants.

 1. Mission Statement and Goals

 This does not need to be very complex at all and you don’t need to labor over this or hire someone to do it.
-You just need to understand what it is that you are trying to accomplish and have some general ideas about what it is you need to do to accomplish it.
+You just need to understand what it is you are trying to accomplish and have some general ideas about what it is you need to do to accomplish it.
 This step could literally take you 5 minutes.
 Don’t be too narrow in this and don’t worry if you are too broad.
-Many nonprofits run a myriad of programs because their mission statement is broadly stated to solve problems in a community or specific population in any way that is needed that they are capable of.
+Many nonprofits run a myriad of programs because their mission statement is broadly stated to solve problems in a community or specific population in any way necessary.
 By leaving a mission statement relatively open in this regard you are now able to implement all kinds of programs to serve this broad need.
-If you don’t have a nonprofit organization, simply work with a existing organization whose mission aligns with your project idea.
-Many existing nonprofits are stretched very thin and are not applying for all of the grants that they should.
-They are often happy to serve as your fiscal sponsor and let you do all of the work if your passion is to do that work.
-The grants will usually pay you for most if not all expenses associated with your project activities including salaries for yourself as the Project Manager and others that are contributing to the project goals.
+If you don’t have a nonprofit organization, simply work with an existing organization whose mission aligns with your project idea.
+Many existing nonprofits are stretched very thin and are not applying for all of the grants they should.
+They are often happy to serve as your fiscal sponsor and let you do all of the work if your passion is to do the work.
+The grants will usually pay you for most if not all expenses associated with your project activities including salaries for yourself as the Project Manager and others contributing to the project goals.

-Their process starts with a company they have on retainer that provides them a weekly report identifying and summarizing current grant opportunities as they are released that the consultant thinks might be of interest.
+Their process starts with a company they have on retainer providing them a weekly report identifying and summarizing current grant opportunities the consultant thinks might be of interest as they are released.
 You can find a person or a company to do this for you at a very low cost.
 This person or company is going to do all of the heavy lifting for you.
 If you have ever poked around on grants.gov you will see that it is very confusing.
 Even when you do get proficient at navigating this website when you see a grant that looks good for your organization you won’t know for sure until you read through the 75+ page Request for Proposal.
 If you are the Executive Director or Program Manager of a nonprofit you have other things to do.
 Let someone else read them and if it is determined that the opportunity would be of interest to you, you can then dive into the details.

-What I want you to take from this example is that you do not have to be a farmer or have any experience farming to win a grant that supports farmers and fresh, healthy food for the community.
-You just have to demonstrate that your community has the need and you have the capacity to serve that need.
+What I want you to take from this example is you do not have to be a farmer or have any experience farming to win a grant supporting farmers and fresh, healthy food for the community.
+You just have to demonstrate your community has the need and you have the capacity to serve the need.
 This is true in many situations for many grants.
 Also, the organization did not have the coalition of small producers all in place before they started writing the grant.
 Instead, they identified the grant they wanted, then as part of writing the grant they began to contact everyone they thought should be part of the project.
 They just jumped in.

 2. Grant Research and Analysis